Meeting of the traditional knowledge nework in Finland

 Please see the link here for full programme of the conference here:

-Visits to cultural heritage places in Lithuania
+Visits to Cultural Heritage Places in Lithuania

 Trakai is the central place for the minority cultural group - karaites - in Lithuania.
 A small city close to Vilnius is full of the cultural heritage of karaites and is an example of how the architecture, traditions and community life of minorities' cultural heritage are nurtured for ages.

-Partners meeting in Vilnius
+Partners Meeting in Vilnius

 The second general DIGICHer project partners' meeting will be held in Vilnius, Lithuania, to monitor the progress, plan future activities, share experiences and network.